 Every year, we invite some of the brightest minds in communication and media studies to share their research and perspectives with the Carleton University community.

 2018 Attallah Lecture

-The 2018 Attallah Lecture, Media Forensics: Reading the Canadian cultural commodity, will be delivered by Dr. Will Straw, Professor, McGill University.
+The 2018 Attallah Lecture, Media Forensics: Reading the Canadian cultural commodity, was be delivered by Dr. Will Straw, Professor, McGill University.